-He has made over 30 highly acclaimed recordings, twice winning the Gramophone award for best chamber-music.
-His recordings of the complete works of Mendelssohn for cello and piano with Susan Tomes, and a disc of Boccherini sonatas on period instruments are available on the Hyperion label.
+He has made over 40 highly acclaimed recordings, twice winning the Gramophone award for best chamber music.
+His recordings of the complete works of Mendelssohn for cello and piano and a CD of Boccherini sonatas on period instruments are available on the Hyperion label.

 Richard Lester teaches at the Guildhall School and the Royal College of Music in London, and at the Birmingham Conservatoire.

 He plays on a cello made in Brescia, c.1700, by G.B.
 Rogeri.